-WRJ has been a leading advocate for reproductive rights and health and will continue to oppose state and federal restrictions that limit access to birth control and safe abortion services.
-WRJ watches Supreme Court nominations closely for threats to the constitutional protections outlined in Roe V. Wade.
+WRJ is a leading advocate for reproductive rights and health and continues to oppose state and federal restrictions that limit access to birth control and safe abortion services.

-This resource guide is intended to help Reform sisterhoods, congregations, and individuals mobilize and advocate for reproductive health and rights in their own communities.
+The 2022 WRJ Reproductive Health & Rights Resource Guide is intended to help Reform sisterhoods, congregations, and individuals mobilize and advocate for reproductive health and rights in their communities.
 The suggested list of actions below was written to help kickstart your communities’ advocacy around reproductive issues.

 On December 1, 2021, the U.S. Supreme Court heard oral arguments in Dobbs v.
 Jackson Women’s Health Organization, potentially the most consequential abortion rights case in generations.
 This case directly challenges the right to abortion affirmed by Roe v.
 Wade—that everyone has autonomy over their bodies and has the right to decide whether they want to continue a pregnancy—and the fundamental right to live with autonomy, dignity, and equality.